countable-web/open-source-corporation/product/engineering/OPERATIONS.md

 See [here](./DOCKER.md) for how we use Docker to manage project environments.

+### Cloudflare

+We use cloudflare as an SSL proxy and DNS server.
+Your project should have an A record for its primary domain `project.com` which is proxied through Cloudflare's CDN.
+You should have a second CNAME record which is NOT proxied for directly accessing the server. `direct.project.com` .

 ## Backups
 *ALL* production data of ours and clients' must be backed up.
 We must have reasonable evidence that backups can actually be restored.
 For example, periodically update your development environment's database using a backup from production.